 The favourable variance between actual and target for the average number of days to issue financial opinions is due to agencies preparing financial statements and key performance indicators in a timelier manner and efficiency improvements in the audit process.

 Additional indicator of our performance

 Although not audited, we include this indicator because it is important in understanding our operational performance.

 While we aim to meet our report targets, we are also at times required to reallocate resources to other audits.
-During 2016-17, the reallocation of audit resources resulted in a lower number of broad scope performance audit reports tabled.
+During 2017-18, the reallocation of audit resources resulted in a lower number of broad and narrow scope performance audit reports tabled.

 Our strategic direction